lelandbatey/configDebDev/helpFiles.md

     ffmpeg
     gifsicle

-Both of which can be gotten via "sudo apt-get install <name>".
+Both of which can be gotten via "sudo apt-get install &lt;name&gt;".

 Now for the fun part!
 For whatever reason, the built in video -> .gif convertion function of ffmpeg is super garbage.
 So, instead we do things a little bit better: